inabikarilibrary/inalib/inapedia/players/japanese/infi.md

 # Infi

-Infi is a Japanese player.
+Infi is a Japanese :jp: player.
 He is known for his slow and methodical playstyle, and is often considered as one of the best players in the world.

 ## Achievements